Do you have a legal need that you can’t afford to address?

 Does your legal matter fall outside the established guidelines for Legal Aid?

 We understand that this can happen to anybody.
-The ACT Law Society, the ACT legal profession and Community Legal Centres, and the Legal Aid Commission established the ACT Pro Bono Clearing House to help you.
+The ACT Law Society, the ACT legal profession and Community Legal Centres, and the Legal Aid Commission established the ACT Pro Bono Clearing House to help members of the ACT community.

 Please note that the Pro Bono Clearing House does not deal with Family Law matters.